 When should I use STDEV.S over STDEV.P?

-Use STDEV.S when analyzing a sample from a larger population to account for potential bias and ensure accurate variability estimates.
-It’s ideal in research or surveys where only partial data is available, allowing you to infer about the broader population’s standard deviation effectively.
+Use STDEV.S when analyzing a sample from a larger population.
+It accounts for potential bias and is ideal in surveys where only partial data is available.

 Can STDEV functions be used in data analysis for business forecasting?

-How do I troubleshoot errors when using these functions?
+How to troubleshoot errors when using these functions?

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.